Home Wellbeing of Women Logo

 BSSVD-NEW

-Wellbeing of Women-British Society for the Study of Vulval Disease Partnership Entry Level Scholarships (ELS) provide a single candidate with up to £20,000 for research lasting normally up to one year.
+Wellbeing of Women-British Society for the Study of Vulval Disease Partnership Entry Level Scholarships (ELS) provide single candidates with up to £20,000 for up to 12 months, however we will consider requests for a longer duration with justification.
 Funds are for directly incurred research costs and may include a salary contribution.
-Applicants do not have to be members of the BSSVD, but successful candidates are expected to join the Society on receipt of their award.
 The research must be undertaken in the UK.

 Awards are intended to provide ‘pump-priming’ funds to enable professionals involved in vulval disease to be exposed to a research environment and to obtain pilot data that will enhance an application for a research fellowship (PhD or MD).
-Applicants would normally be new to the research discipline and will not previously have been heavily involved in substantial or funded research projects.

 An ELS is not intended as a ‘top-up’ for existing grants.
 Its primary purpose is to support a single individual at an early stage of their research career.